Removing Spurious Concepts from Neural Network Representations via Joint Subspace Estimation: Introduction

-For tabular data, one can simply remove a variable if deemed spurious.
-However, removing spurious correlations directly from images or text is non-trivial and costly.
-An alternative is to focus on the embeddings, which are vector representations generated by the neural network of images or text.
-Post-hoc concept-removal methods aim to eliminate a concept from the embeddings, after the neural network has been trained.
-A \textit{concept} refers to a representation in the data of a human-defined object or phenomenon \citep{Been_2018}.
-In the example of distinguishing cows and penguins, the background type is the \textit{spurious concept}.
-Typically the parameters of the neural network are frozen and a concept classifier is trained on the embeddings, from which the concept features are then removed \citep{ ravfogel_2020, rafvogel_2022}.
-Afterwards, a linear classifier is trained on the transformed embeddings to predict the \textit{main-task concept} (e.g.~animal type) and thereby preventing the model from using the spurious concept for main-task classification.
+Removing concepts directly from the training data (e.g., images or text) is non-trivial and costly.
+An alternative is to focus on the embeddings, which are vector representations of the data generated by the neural network.
+Post-hoc concept-removal methods aim to eliminate a concept from the embeddings, after the parameters of the neural network are frozen.
+Typically a concept classifier is trained on the embeddings, from which the concept features are then removed \citep{ravfogel_2020, rafvogel_2022}.
+In the example of distinguishing cows and penguins, we would train a classifier to predict the {spurious concept} of background type and use this to remove background features from the embeddings.
+Afterwards, a linear classifier is trained on the transformed embeddings to predict the {main-task concept} (e.g.~animal type), preventing the model from using the spurious concept for main-task classification.
+Post-hoc concept-removal methods in the presence of spurious correlations can be used for out-of-distribution (OOD) generalization \citep{joshi2022spurious} and for making models more interpretable \citep{elazar_2021}.
+They can also be used to remove sensitive information, such as gender \citep{bolukbasi_2016}.

-A drawback of post-hoc removal methods is that they also tend to remove main-task features from the embeddings, because due to the spurious correlation main-task features can be used to predict the spurious concept.
-For example, a concept classifier might use the cow's horns to predict a grassland background.
-As a result, removing these features hurts the main-task performance of the model \citep{ravfogel_2020, Belinkov_2021, Kumar_2022}.
+A drawback of post-hoc concept-removal methods is that they tend to eliminate also main-task features from the embeddings \citep{Belinkov_2021, Kumar_2022}.
+This is because, due to the spurious correlation, a concept classifier might inadvertently use main-task features to predict the spurious concept.
+For example, a cow's horns could be used to predict a grassland background.
+As a consequence, using such a concept classifier to remove the spurious concept from the embeddings will also remove information associated with the main task.
+This potentially hurts main-task model performance and also could lead to wrong interpretations of the model after concept removal.
+It therefore limits the application of removal methods in the most relevant cases, namely when the spurious correlation is strong and likely to be exploited by the DNN.